Tow-Boot/Tow-Boot/doc/distributions/fedora.md

 > partition, it may work as well.

-When using **dedicated firmware storage**, nothing special has to be done to keep the *initial boot firmware* working.
+When using **dedicated firmware storage**, nothing special has to be done to keep the *platform firmware* working.

 Bootloader Installation